 The current activities of The Ratiu Forum focus on addressing specific areas of concern and threats on illiberal democracy at a national level in Romania.
-In 2019 and 2020 The Ratiu Forum are covering such subjects as the current state of Romanian Journalism, the various versions of History Teaching, (one which puts the lid on nationalism/populism), and through the Dialogues on Democracy lecture series on the Challenges to Liberal Democracy targeting young and upcoming politicians.
+The Ratiu Forum is currently covering subjects like the current state of Romanian Journalism, the various versions of History Teaching, (one which puts the lid on nationalism/populism), and through the Dialogues on Democracy lecture series, the Challenges to Liberal Democracy.

-The Ratiu Forum utilizes a wide range of educational tools; from workshops and talks, to the publication of articles and books produced by LSE Ideas and partners on our website and available online.
+The Ratiu Forum utilizes a wide range of educational tools, from workshops and talks, to the publication of articles and books produced by LSE IDEAS and partners.

-Through our London based foundation, The Ratiu Family Charitable Foundation and Transylvanian Conference Centre we offer venues for gatherings, workshops and conferences available and open to the public.
+Through our London based foundation, The Ratiu Family Charitable Foundation, and the Transylvanian Conference Centre, we offer venues for gatherings, workshops and conferences open to the public.

 We support the development of citizens in the Balkan region by sharing broader views from other members of the region in order to encourage lateral thinking and intellectually rigorous responses to society’s challenges.

 We succeed through the strong partnership with LSE IDEAS think tank due to the level of expertise they bring.

 The Ratiu Forum is building a strong international reputation among policy-makers, academics, and NGOs, as well as a prominent regional presence.
 This reputation is built on delivering exceptional public and professional programmes that promote and strengthen regional democracy and democratic values.